Plenary sessions fall under three broad topics:

 - Jim Drake – Particle heating and acceleration during magnetic reconnection

 - Joel Allred – Thermal and non-thermal transport of energy in solar flares

 Finally, there are four special topics (see below).
 These breakout sessions are intended to allow for deep conversations on particular topics.

 - Electron number problem: Reconciling X-ray and microwave observations

 Solar Eruptive Events (SEEs), of which flares are a primary component, are understood to be powered by the release of magnetic energy stored in the solar corona.
-While reconnection is thought to play an important role in flare energy release, its role in the initiation of SEEs/flares remains hotly debated.
-A further challenge for present models is the fundamental nature of so-called ‘confined’ flares that are unaccompanied by a coronal mass ejection.
-In this session, we aim to focus on recent and upcoming observations that can challenge and direct our modeling efforts, focusing on the following critical questions:
+While reconnection is thought to play an important role in flare energy release, its role in the initiation of eruptive events and its evolution during those events remains a topic of intense study.
+An additional aspect relevant to the energy release during eruptions is how the local and global environments affect these events.
+In this session, we aim will focus on the following critical questions:

 - What observable parameters (e.g., magnetic configuration) influence the energy partition of solar eruptive events (e.g. flare vs. CME, thermal vs. nonthermal)?